 How Intents Work

 An intent represents a desired state change that originates from the smart account.
-Each intent follows a consistent lifecycle:
+Each intent follows a consistent lifecycle:- Creation: The intent is created with the desired state change

 - Authorization: Required authorities must approve the intent